Los Angeles Metro Rail: Stations

-The large majority of light rail stations are either at ground level or elevated, with some trenched or fully underground.
-All heavy rail (i.e. rapid transit) stations are fully underground.
-Future light rail lines will add more underground stations to the system.
+The Metro Rail system consists of 107 stations.
+Metro Rail light rail stations are at ground level, elevated, trenched, or fully underground.
+All rapid transit stations are fully underground.

 Stations include at least two ticket vending machines, wayfinding maps, electronic message displays, and bench seating.
-Each station features unique artwork reflecting local culture and/or the function of transit in society.

-Stations are unstaffed during regular hours.
 Call boxes are available at stations to allow employees at the Metro Rail Operations Control Center to assist passengers with concerns.
+Unique artwork is integrated into every station, showcasing local culture and improving the aesthetic of the system.